Helmut Duckadam

 Helmut Duckadam (/ro/, sometimes spelled Helmuth; 1 April 1959 – 2 December 2024) was a Romanian professional footballer who played as a goalkeeper.

-Duckadam was dubbed "the Hero of Seville" due to his performance in the 1986 European Cup final, won by his club Steaua București, where he saved all four penalties against Barcelona in the penalty shootout, for the first time in football history.
+Duckadam was dubbed "the Hero of Seville" due to his performance in the 1986 European Cup final, won by his club Steaua București, where he saved all four penalties against Barcelona in the penalty shoot-out, for the first time in football history.
 He represented four other teams in a 12-year senior career.

 Club career

 Duckadam was born on 1 April 1959 in Semlac, Arad County, Romania, being of Banat Swabian (German) descent, growing up as a fan of goalkeepers Gordon Banks, Luis Arconada and Stere Adamache.
 He started to play football at local club Semlecana.
 Afterwards he spent a few years at Școala Sportivă Gloria Arad, then in 1977 he went to the youth center of UTA Arad.
 Shortly after he started his senior career as he was loaned to Divizia C club, Constructorul Arad where he was wanted by coach Nicolae Dumitrescu.
 During this period spent at Constructorul he decided to wear a moustache, being inspired to do so by goalkeeper Enver Marić.
 After one year, Duckadam returned to UTA where on 14 September 1978 he made his Divizia A debut when coach Ion Ionescu sent him on the field for the last 20 minutes of a 2–0 loss against CS Târgoviște, managing not to concede any goals.
 The team was relegated at the end of his first season, but Duckadam stayed with the club, helping it achieve promotion back to the first league after two seasons, managing in this period to score a goal with a long-shot from his box in a game against FCM Reșița.
 However, after only one season, The Old Lady was relegated once again and after one more half a season spent in the second league, he went to play for Steaua București.